GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/4-Using-Langchain.md

    ![A portion of the console output shows search results with products that are similar to the user query.](images/initial_vector_search.png "Initial vector search results")

-7. Delete or comment out the code added in step 4.

-8. Save the `vector-search.js` file.

    :::info
-   comparing the code here with the search function in 2b, can you tell the differences between them?
+   Please compare `vectorStore.similaritySearch` with previous section's `ragWithVectorsearch`, can you tell the differences between them?
    :::

 ## RAG with LangChain